j0ack/flask-inertia/docs/source/index.rst

 ++++++++++++++++++

-It is possible to redirect to an external website, or even another non-Inertia endpoint in yourapp while handling an Inertia request.
+It is possible to redirect to an external website, or even another non-Inertia endpoint in your app while handling an Inertia request.
 This can be accomplished using a server-side initiated ``window.location`` visit via the ``inertia_location`` method::

   from flask_inertia import inertia_location